hunvreus/devpush-website/docs/index.md

 ## Why did you build it?

 I started working on /dev/push because I wanted a platform as user-friendly as Vercel, but for Python apps.
-There were a few alternatives already, but they either didn't really match the user exeperience (e.g. Render), or were too technical (e.g. Coolify).
+There were a few alternatives already, but they either didn't really match the user experience (e.g. Render), or were too technical (e.g. Coolify).
 I wanted something as simple and straightforward as Vercel, even if that meant less control.

 ## How does it work?